sroeblitz/MSM2CME/README.md

 as described in the paper

-"Efficient construction of Markov state models for gene regulatory networks by domain decomposition" by Maryam Yousefian, Anna-Simone Frank, Marcus Weber and Susanna Röblitz, arXiv 2023
+"Efficient construction of Markov state models for stochastic gene regulatory networks by domain decomposition" by Maryam Yousefian, Anna-Simone Frank, Marcus Weber and Susanna Röblitz, BioRxiv 2023

 Contributer: Maryam Yousefian (maryam.yousefian@uib.no), Susanna Röblitz (susanna.roblitz@uib.no)